MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/sip-gateway-configure.md

 ### Pair a device and sign in through a web authorization app

-To pair a SIP phone after the user authenticates his or her corporate credentials, the user must:
+To pair a SIP device after the user authenticates using corporate credentials, the user must:

 1. Press **Sign-in** on the SIP phone to display the authorization URL and pairing code [**Is this the one-time verification code that we discuss above?**].
 The pairing code is time-sensitive.
 If it expires, the user must press **Back** on the phone and start the sign-in process again.